Free legal advice

 The National Autistic Society runs a number of helplines which can give advice on education, benefits, social care, school exclusions and transition.

-Contact a Family provides information and advice on any aspect of caring for a disabled child, including education and benefits.
+Contact provides information and advice on any aspect of caring for a disabled child, including education and benefits.
 They run a free education advice line.

 The Equality Advisory and Support Service advises and assists individuals on issues relating to equality and human rights.